Northeast and other bits: 29 Jan - 13 Feb 2014

 Bar-winged Flycatcher-shrike 6 Common Iora 4

-Ashy Woodswallow 32 Large Cuckooshrike 4
+Ashy Woodswallow 32 Oriental Cuckooshrike 4

 Great Iora 1 Black-winged Cuckooshrike 6